-- Open Dance Space – free movement (lightly facilitated by Arlyn) to live music (with David and friends).
+- Open Dance Space – free movement (lightly facilitated by Arlyn) to live music (play by David and friends).

 Fun, informal, engaging, and playful group rhythm games and activities usually geared for kids (can be formatted to fit a group with any range of ages and experience levels).
 A rhythm playshop is a participatory class room, community, or team building event.
 The main goal for these playshops being to provide a fun participatory musical experience leaving the kids and other participants with the visceral sensation that learning and playing music with others is an enjoyable and worthwhile creative activity.
 Remembering that ‘play’ is the verb always used for making music is of utmost importance here.

 David teaches group rhythm classes at his teaching studio in Hotchkiss, Colorado as well as at schools, private homes, community centers, and other venues.
-Classes built to suit each group and situation, but usually involve at least one of the following topics; marimbas, solkattu, drums, percussion, improvisation, groovability, ethno-musicology, or rhythm theory.
+Classes are built to suit each group and situation, but usually involve at least one of the following topics; marimbas, solkattu, drums, percussion, improvisation, groovability, world music, or rhythm theory.

 In-School Musical Enrichment Assemblies^